zaneatwork/leetcode_ruby/readme.md

 Problems correspond to a [LeetCode](https://leetcode.com/problems/) problem number.

 Tests verify correctness of the answer and are run with Rspec.

-Install Rspec with:
+Install dependencies via:
 ```
-gem install rspec
+bundle install
 ```

-Then you can run the tests via:
+Then you can run the tests via rake:
 ```
-rspec
+rake test
 ```